Why Long Distance Relationships Fail: 11 Hard Truths

 This doesn’t mean long distance relationships are doomed.
 It means they require different strategies, better communication, and more intentional effort.
 When couples don’t understand this, they apply normal relationship rules to an abnormal situation, and that’s when things fall apart.

-Why Long Distance Relationships Fail: The 11 Biggest Reasons
+Why Long Distance Relationships Fail: The 11 Real Reasons Nobody Talks About

-1. No Clear Plan to Close the Distance
+1. No Clear Plan to Close the Distance; The Number One Reason LDRs End

 This is the number one killer of long distance relationships.
 You’re together, but there’s no end date in sight.
 No plan for who will move, when, or how.